 “One flaw we saw glaringly during the pandemic was the blind trust in third-party tools and third-party interactions between companies and how their data is shared,” says Jim Bowers, security architect at TBI.
 “Along with this, many organizations in the cold food chain arena deploy several IoT devices, so that they can be faster and more efficient.
 While this is typically true, the problem with IoT devices is a lot of times companies are not keeping up with their maintenance, such as updating the device’s firmware.
 When this oversight happens, IoT devices become a big target for threat actors.

 “Being cognizant of exactly what changes you’ve made to your supply chain and what IoT devices are in your infrastructure is crucial to successful supply chain management,” Bower says.
 “For example, when an IoT device is placed on a refrigerated truck, it’s communicating back somewhere with data, making it an entryway into that organization.”
+[CLICK HERE to read the full interview with Jim Bowers].

 What’s more is, there has been a lot of disruption in sourcing.